jjon/Graphing-ChartEx/GScriba_web/OCRclean.md

 ```
 (run [this little script](http://neolography.com/staging/Roman_to_Arabic.txt) to see why I think it's a beautiful algorithm)

-## Some other things we'll need:
+##<a name="imports-globals"></a> Some other things we'll need:
 At the top of your Python module, you're going to want to import some python modules that are a part of the standard library. (see Fred Gibbs's tutorial [*Introducing Modules*](http://programminghistorian.org/lessons/installing-python-modules-pip)).

 1. First among these is the "re" (regular expression) module `import re`.
-Regular expressions are your friend.
+Regular expressions are your friends.
 However, bear in mind Jamie Zawinski's quip:

     >Some people, when confronted with a problem, think "I know, I'll use regular expressions."
 Now they have two problems.